uashraf1981/AWS/AWS-KMS/README.md

 # AWS Key Management Service (KMS)

-*If you HAVE compliance requirements and want to make sure that only you manage access to your keys, then use AWS CloudHSM*
+*If you HAVE compliance requirements and want to ensure that only you manage your keys, then use AWS CloudHSM*

-*If you DON'T have compliance requirements, and want an easier management solution for your keys, then use AWS KMS*
+*If you DON'T have compliance requirements, and want easier management for your keys, then use AWS KMS*

 The basic idea is that you encrypt your data with the *Data Key*, but then you need to encrypt the data key as well.
 So you use a *Master Key* to encrypt your data key and AWS KMS stores the Master Key.